PureStorage-OpenConnect/openstack-docs/source/cinder/api_overview/section_cinder-api-overview.rst

 .. note::

-   The Pure Storage volume drivers support the consistent_group_snapshot_enabled group type.
+   The Everpure volume drivers support the consistent_group_snapshot_enabled group type.
 By default Cinder group snapshots take individual snapshots of each Cinder volume in the group.
 To enable consistency group snapshots set ``consistent_group_snapshot_enabled="<is> True"`` in the group type used.